kamalallouzi/discordRichGroove/README.md

 ## How to Use:

-* Download the exe from the Wiki tab
+* Download the exe from the Releases tab
 * Music must be in the "Music" folder of Windows, if not see below
 * If you want the music to be in a different folder then go into the code on line 19, change the "\Music" to "\YourFolder".
 The code will have to recompiled with the command "pyinstaller .\discordRichGroove.py --onefile" after installing pyinstaller or you could just run the code natively and leave it running.